martin-p-bauer/2018_JWP/part2/Software_Implementation.md

 -	Install and run Fuseki: https://jena.apache.org/documentation/fuseki2/fuseki-run.html
 From now on we will assume that the name of the dataset is “energyds” and the dataset URI is http://localhost:3030/energyds.

 In order to add a model to the dataset we need to provide the path or url to the file and the RDF I/O technology (RIOT), e.g. Turtle, RDF/XML, etc. as shown below.
-The loadEnergyExample method shows how to add SAREF4ENER, SAREF and the power profile instantiation to the dataset.
+The loadEnergyExample method shows how to add [SAREF4ENER] (http://ontology.tno.nl/saref4ener.ttl), [SAREF] (http://ontology.tno.nl/saref.owl) and the power profile instantiation to the dataset.
 The file example.ttl contains the RDF code for the power profile.
 SAREF4ENER is in Turtle format whereas SAREF is in RDF/XML format.

 ```
 import org.apache.jena.query.*;